- ACRONYMS AND DEFINITIONS

 - Valvular heart disease

 - In the 1990s, phentermine was combined with fenfluramine in the popular "Phen-fen" diet pill.
-Fenfluramine and another drug called dexfenfluramine, both serotonergic agonists, were later found to cause valvular heart disease; this effect is believed to occur through direct stimulation of serotonin receptors (5-HT2b) in the heart.
+Fenfluramine and another drug called dexfenfluramine, both serotonergic agonists, were later found to cause valvular heart disease, an effect believed to occur through the direct stimulation of cardiac serotonin receptors (5-HT2b).
 In 1997, the FDA pulled fenfluramine and dexfenfluramine from the market.
+Because affected patients often took phentermine with fenfluramine, the FDA placed a valvular heart disease warning on all sympathomimetic amines.
+No evidence prior to or after that time has linked sympathomimetic amines to valvular heart disease.
+Furthermore, studies that have looked specifically for an association have found none.
+[6,7,8,11,16]

 - Primary pulmonary hypertension (PPH)

-- CONTRAINDICATIONS
+CONTRAINDICATIONS

 - All sympathomimetic amines